 Founded in 2004, the South Florida PGA Foundation is dedicated to impacting lives throughout the south Florida community through the game of golf.
 Since its inception, the Foundation has grown 450%, granting more than $650,000 to local charities, local students and individuals conducting outreach programs.
 Each year the reach of the Foundation continues to grow, as programs develop and junior golf activities expand.

-In 2018, the SFPGA Foundation had 1,400 juniors participate in four different levels of play, 200+ veterans participate in PGA HOPE, 1,100 children receive golf tips from eleven PGA Professionals through our Smiling Fore Life program, one deserving student received our new Foundation Scholarship for their higher education, eleven charities receive grants to support their programs, and one deserving family purchased their very first home supported by the SFPGA Foundation through the Indian River Habitat for Humanity.
+In 2019, the SFPGA Foundation had 1,300 juniors participate in four different levels of play, 200+ veterans participate in PGA HOPE, 1,100 children receive golf tips from fifteen PGA Professionals through our Smiling Fore Life program, one deserving student received our new Foundation Scholarship for their higher education, nine charities receive grants to support their programs, and one deserving family purchased their very first home supported by the SFPGA Foundation through Habitat for Humanity in Puerto Rico.

 About the SFPGA Foundation